RSkoi/ComponentUtil/README.md

 1. Select `Transform` entry in the TransformList by clicking on it.
 2. Select `Component` entry in the ComponentList by clicking on it.
 3. View, edit and reset values in the ComponentInspector.
 Edited entries are marked green.

+### Adding & Removing Components

+0. Click the `+ Add Component` button in the ComponentList.
+1. Click on an entry in the ComponentAdder window to add the listed `Component` to the selected object.
+2. You can remove added `Component`s by clicking on the `Remove Component` button in the ComponentInspector.

 ## BepInEx Config